 WHAT TO DO & NOT TO DO AFTER AN ACCIDENT. . .

 This is a general guide to what you should do and not do immediately after an accident.
-However, to get more specific and detailed advice you should call one of the experienced members of our legal team for a free and no obligation consultation and case evaluation.
-Call us now at 678-CHAPMAN (678-242-7626)
+However, to get more specific and detailed advice you should call one of the experienced members of our legal team for a free and no-obligation consultation and case evaluation.
+Call us now at 678-242-7626

 AFTER AN ACCIDENT, YOU SHOULD NOT: